Most passengers never see how airline decisions are actually made.

 What Aeruxo Covers

-• Aviation safety — what the data and regulations actually say
+- Aviation safety — what the data, procedures, and regulations actually say

-• Airline procedures — how manuals, audits, and training work
+- Airline procedures — how manuals, audits, training, and compliance systems work

-• Passenger insights — what experienced dispatchers want you to know
+- Passenger insights — what experienced dispatchers want travelers to understand

 A Note on Identity

 I operate this site under the pen name Aeruxo_DISP_H to maintain professional boundaries with my current airline employer.
-The credentials, qualifications, and operational experience described on this site are genuine and verifiable through the U.S. Federal Aviation Administration Airmen Inquiry system (FAA Airmen Inquiry) and the Republic of Korea’s Ministry of Land, Infrastructure, and Transport.
+The credentials, qualifications, and operational experience described on this site are genuine and verifiable through official aviation authorities, including the U.S. Federal Aviation Administration and the Republic of Korea’s Ministry of Land, Infrastructure, and Transport.

 Writing under a pen name is a common practice among aviation professionals who share operational knowledge publicly.
 It does not affect the accuracy or depth of the content.
-It protects my professional standing while making 15+ years of real operational experience available to passengers who deserve better information about how commercial aviation actually works.
+It protects professional boundaries while making real operational experience available to passengers who deserve better information about how commercial aviation actually works.

 Contact and Collaboration